rightjs/rightjs-core/doc/en/dom/form.md

       }
     });

-If your form has an element with css-class `spinner`, it will automatically use it as a spinner for your form, you don't need to define it specifically
+If your form has an element with the css-class `spinner`, it will be automatically used as a spinner for your form submission.
+You don't need to define it specifically

 ### .addMethods

     addMethods(Object methods[, boolean dont_rewrite])

-Registers additional methods for the Form elements
+Registers additional methods for the `Form` elements

     Form.addMethods({
       myMethod: function() {....}